 A petition is basically a request for action.
 The subject of a petition must be a matter on which the House has the power to act, that is, it must be a Federal (nationally controlled) rather than a State or Local matter and one involving legislation or government administration.

-The ‘terms’ of a petition consist of the address, reasons for petitioning the House and a request for action by the House.
+The ‘terms’ of a petition must include the reasons for petitioning the House and a request for action by the House.
 For example, petitions may ask the House to introduce legislation, or to repeal or change existing legislation, or to take action for a certain purpose or for the benefit of particular people.
 Less commonly a petition from an individual citizen may seek the redress of a personal grievance, for example, the correction of an administrative error.

 Arrangements for petitions